Ayurvedic Diet Principles: Healthy Eating Habits

 - Always eat in a calm and comfortable environment.

 - Stay away from distractions like TV and mobile phone while having food.

-All these rituals help in the prevention of Alzheimer disease, depression, anxiety, and other psychological diseases.
+All these rituals help in the prevention of Alzheimer’s disease, depression, anxiety, and other psychological diseases.
 It is most important to eat with your family members.

-Research studies concluded people who eat a meal with their parent and children are less likely to suffer from mental diseases later in their life.
+Research studies concluded people who eat a meal with their parents and children are less likely to suffer from mental diseases later in their life.

 Check Your Body Type Here: Ayurvedic Prakriti Dosha Test.

 - Ashtanga Hridaya, Sutra Sthana, Chapter 2, Dinacharya.

 - Sushruta Samhita, Sutra Sthana, Chapter 46, Annpaanvidhhi.